duress

 Duress: Its Origin and Relations

 Duress is most often paired with the word under to refer to force or threats meant to make someone do something.
 For example, someone forced to sign a document signs it “under duress,” and a person held “under duress” is not free to leave but is being constrained, usually unlawfully.
 (Do not confuse being “under duress” with being “under stress,” which is a much more common occurrence.)
-Duress is ultimately from Latin durus, meaning "hard," source too of durable and endure.
+Duress comes ultimately from the Latin adjective durus, meaning “hard,” source too of durable and endure.

 Examples of duress in a Sentence